Can Costco Travel Really Save You on Your Next Disney Trip?

 Alternative Ways to Save on Disney Vacations

-Costco isn't your only option for scoring Disney savings.
+Costco isn't your only option for scoring Disney savings!
 The variety of options means you can absolutely find something that works beautifully for your family!
-Here are the alternatives.
+Here are some other ways you could potentially save on your next Disney vacation!

 Authorized Ticket Resellers

-Undercover Tourist consistently offers discounts on Disney tickets—sometimes even better than Costco—and their tickets work exactly like ones purchased from Disney.
-You link them through the My Disney Experience app just the same.
+Undercover Tourist consistently offers discounts on Disney tickets—sometimes even better than Costco, and their tickets work exactly like ones purchased from Disney!
+You link them through the My Disney Experience app just like you would through Disney.

 Rent Disney Vacation Club (DVC) Points